Consumer Medicine Information

 During any invasive procedure or operation, if it involves a catheter or injection into your spinal column (e.g. for epidural or spinal anaesthesia or pain reduction):

-These medicines may be affected by Xarelto or may affect how well it works.
+These medicines may be affected by XARELTO, may increase the effect of XARELTO or may affect how well XARELTO works.
 You may need different amounts of your medicines, or you may need to take different medicines.

 Your doctor may decide to keep you under closer observation.
 If your doctor thinks that you are at increased risk of developing stomach or bowel ulcers, he may also use a preventative ulcer treatment.